 Use Frozen or Canned Vegetables

-Another option if you can't prepare vegetables ahead of time.
-Many frozen food manufacturers offer stir-fry blends, containing an assortment of Asian vegetables.
+If you can't prepare vegetables ahead of time.
+Many frozen food manufacturers offer stir-fry blends, containing an assortment of delicious vegetables.
 Just toss them in the heated wok with oil and stir-fry.
 Canned Chinese bamboo shoots, water chestnuts, and straw mushrooms are widely available.
-Just rinse in warm water to remove any "tinny" taste and drain.
+Just rinse in warm water to remove any metallic taste and drain.

 08 of 11